xandervdh/deaf-techno/README.md

 - [x] Have a copyright on the website
 - [ ] Make external links open in a new tab
 - [ ] Make your page fully accessible for the visualy impaired/blind
+- [x] Add a Google Maps Embed
+- [x] Add an effect on hover over your clickable pictures
+- [ ] Add a review carousel
+- [x] Add at least one CSS animation